My Sport KISS CCR is Still Going Strong

 So, armed with about 15 grades of wet sand paper, several buffing wheels and tub of Flitz, I got to work.
 Polishing the rebreather case was quite a bit more work than I imagined.
 Also, buffing compound flew everywhere.
 In the end, the ol’ Sport gleams like a cyborg.
 Try that with your fancy, X-CCR!

 On top of that, the awesome people at KISS sent me new stickers just for asking.
-For people that don’t know anything about rebreathers, mine almost looks like it isn’t obsolete.
+To people that don’t know anything about rebreathers, mine almost looks like it isn’t obsolete.

 Sport KISS rebreather, cool thing #2

 I joke about my rebreather being obsolete and built in a garage because it’s more or less true.
 However, KISS rebreathers haven’t changed at all in their basic function.
-The breathing loop, ADV, MAV, sensor location—everything works the same today as it did when the Sport was a current model.
+The breathing loop, ADV, MAV, sensor location—everything works the same for newer models as it did when the Sport was current.

 There are refinements for sure.
 KISS rebreathers no longer look so homemade, and I’m told the counter lung designs make the work of breathing better in different diver orientations.
 As much affection as I have my vintage Sport KISS, I’m dying to buy a new rebreather.